yoasif/yoasif.github.io/_posts/2023-08-02-how-firefox-loses-when-it-tries-to-copy-chrome.markdown

 Unfortunately, this isn't actually how it works.

 The copy above matches Chrome's behavior - as designed, Firefox should match Chrome today.
-Chrome doesn't care about which window the last closed tab was when it reopens a tab.
+Chrome doesn't care about which window the last closed tab was part of when it reopens a tab.

 Firefox still does.